Ruth Mosko Handler

 Ruth Mosko Handler, the youngest of ten children, was born in 1916 in Denver, Colorado, to Polish-born parents.
 Her father, Jacob Mosko, arrived at Ellis Island in 1907.
 Informing immigration officials that he was a blacksmith, he was sent to Denver, the center of the railroad industry.
 In 1908, Ida Mosko arrived in America with their six children and joined her husband in Colorado.

 Ida Mosko was forty when her youngest child was born, and she became ill soon after.
 At the age of six months, Ruth was sent to live with her older sister Sarah and Sarah’s husband and stayed with them until she was nineteen.
 It was in Sarah’s drugstore/soda fountain that she first developed her enthusiasm for business.
-Ruth preferred work to play, and grew up in a family where the idea of women working outside of the home was not unusual.
+Ruth preferred work to play, and she grew up in a family where the idea of women working outside of the home was not unusual.
 In Poland, where antisemitism had fueled impoverished conditions, everyone had had to participate in earning a living.
 She attributes her family’s entrepreneurial spirit partly to such circumstances.

 In 1932, she fell in love with a poor art student named Izzy Handler.
 Her family was terrified the teenagers would marry.
-During her sophomore year at the University of Denver, Handler vacationed in Los Angeles and landed a job at Paramount Studios.
+During her sophomore year at the University of Denver, Ruth vacationed in Los Angeles and landed a job at Paramount Studios.
 Izzy soon joined Ruth in California, and in 1938 the two married in Denver, with her family’s reluctant blessing.
 Returning to California, Handler encouraged her husband to drop the stereotypical “Izzy” in favor of his middle name, Elliot.

 Handler returned to her job at Paramount, and her husband enrolled in the Art Center College of Design while working as a lighting fixture designer.
 He also began to sketch designs for Lucite accessories.
 Handler encouraged him to produce the pieces and agreed to do the selling.
 She also negotiated a very large order with Douglas Aircraft: die-cast models of the Douglas DC-3 airplane to be given to corporate customers for Christmas.
 At the age of twenty-two, the Handlers were in business.